 Charts and axes are given default titles based on the variable names and chart type.
 These can be edited on the General tab in the Chart Properties pane.
 You can also provide a chart Description, which is a block of text that appears at the bottom of the chart window.

-- Changing the size, color, and style of the font used for axis titles, axis labels, description text, legend text, data labels, and guide labels
+- Size, color, and style of the font used for axis titles, axis labels, description text, legend title, legend text, and guide labels

 Bar charts are automatically sorted alphabetically by their categories (x-axis ascending).
 This can be changed using the Sort options in the chart window.
 Four options are available: